dronekit/dronekit-python/docs/examples/channel_overrides.rst

     # Clear using dictionary syntax (and set override at same time!)
     vehicle.channels.overrides = {'5':None, '6':None,'3':500}

+    # Clear all overrides by setting an empty dictionary
+    vehicle.channels.overrides = {}

 Read the channel overrides either as a dictionary or by index.